celliern/triflow/source_doc/source/cookbook.rst

 Cookbook
 ========

-All the notebooks are available via nbviewer_
+All the notebooks are available via nbviewer_.
+Because they are generated via a jupyter notebook, some of the outputs are not well rendered here.

 .. toctree::